 The first 72 hours you will be in some discomfort, described as “pressure” by most patients.
-However , most of Dr Robles’ patients will recover in 24 hours, due to the surgical technique that is used and the immediate ostoperative exercises that are performed.
+However, most of Dr. Robles’ patients will recover in 24 hours, due to the surgical technique that is used and the immediate postoperative exercises that are performed.
 Read, the 24 hour recovery Breast Augmentation download.

-Temporary decrease in nipple sensation may occur while the implant settles into place.
-Hypersensitivity may temporarily occur.
+Temporary decrease or hypersensitivity in nipple sensation may occur while the implant settles into place.

 No. It is a myth that implants need to be removed at 10 years.
 The implants will not spontaneously dissolve or rupture at 10 years.
 As long as the implants remain soft, are not causing any pain, and the size is still adequate, it is not necessary to remove the implants.